djxprice/flownotes/README.md

 - **Note+** — Opens a draggable note creation window
   - Type your note text
+  - Click "📐 Draw" to draw a rectangle on the canvas
   - Click "Save & Close" to persist to Salesforce
-  - Note position is saved in canvas-relative coordinates
+  - Note position and rectangle are saved in canvas-relative coordinates

 - **Display** — Shows all notes for the current flow
   - Notes appear at their saved canvas positions